Rule 7.5 Firm Names and Letterheads

 (e) Lawyers may state or imply that they practice in a partnership or other professional organization only when that is the fact.

 A firm may be designated by the names of all or some of its members, by the names of deceased or retired members where there has been a continuing succession in the firm's identity, or by a trade name such as the "ABC Legal Clinic."
 A lawyer or law firm may also be designated by a distinctive website address or comparable professional designation.
 Use of trade names in law practice is acceptable so long as they are not misleading and are otherwise in conformance with the rules and regulations of the State Bar.
 If a private firm uses a trade name that includes a geographical name such as "Springfield Legal Clinic," an express disclaimer that it is not a public legal aid agency may be required to avoid a misleading implication.
-A firm name that includes the surname of a deceased or retired partner is, strictly speaking, a trade name.
+A firm name that includes the surname of a deceased or retired principal is, strictly speaking, a trade name.
 However, the use of such names, as well as designations such as "Law Offices of John Doe," "Smith and Associates," and "Jones Law Firm" are useful means of identification and are permissible without registration with the State Bar.
 However, it is misleading to use the surname of a lawyer not associated with the firm or a predecessor of the firm.
 It is also misleading to use a designation such as "Smith and Associates" for a solo practice.
-The name of a retired partner may be used in the name of a law firm only if the partner has ceased the practice of law.
+The name of a retired principal may be used in the name of a law firm only if the principal has ceased the practice of law.

 This rule does not prohibit the employment by a law firm of a lawyer who is licensed to practice in another jurisdiction, but not in North Carolina, provided the lawyer's practice is limited to areas that do not require a North Carolina law license such as immigration law, federal tort claims, military law, and the like.
 The lawyer's name may be included in the firm letterhead, provided all communications by such lawyer on behalf of the firm indicate the jurisdiction in which the lawyer is licensed as well as the fact that the lawyer is not licensed in North Carolina.
 If law offices are maintained in another jurisdiction, the law firm is an interstate law firm and must register with the North Carolina State Bar as required by 27 N.C.A.C.
 1E, Section .0200.